bjsilver/bag_wiki/index.md

 The wiki can be edited via its Github repo: https://github.com/bjsilver/bag_wiki/

-To contribute you can clone the repository and make pull requests to add pages.
+To contribute you either email your contribution to Ben or Callum, or submit the change as a Pull Request (details linked below).
 Don't worry about getting the formatting right.

-A detailed guide can be found here (TO BE ADDED)
+A detailed guide on how to submit a change as pull request can be found [here](https://bjsilver.github.io/bag_wiki/docs/how_to_contribute.html)

 ### How this site works